 Array of dangers posed by traffic congestion

 In addition to the financial costs of traffic delays, researchers suggest that there are numerous other harmful effects of congestion on those regularly caught in freeway gridlock.
 Heavy traffic can cause road rage that leads to collisions or confrontations.
-Impatience and anger on the road all too often results in dangerous tailgating, ill-advised lane changes and, in an unacceptable number of cases, injury accidents and worse.
+Impatience and anger on the road all too often result in dangerous tailgating, ill-advised lane changes and, in an unacceptable number of cases, injury accidents and worse.

 Another ancillary effect of heavy traffic in urban areas such as Los Angeles is the difficulty posed for emergency response vehicles attempting to reach critical scenes in which immediate assistance is required.
-Firefighters, ambulance drivers and police are all too regularly thwarted in their efforts to provide swift response to serious situations simply because they are unable to navigate clogged roadways as quickly as circumstances demand.
+Firefighters, ambulance drivers and police are all too regularly thwarted in their efforts to provide a swift response to serious situations simply because they are unable to navigate clogged roadways as quickly as circumstances demand.

 As urban sprawl continues to grow, commute times are growing longer and longer and a greater volume of vehicles utilize road infrastructure across southern California.
 An unintended side effect of this trend is that drivers are spending ever-increasing amounts of time behind the wheel, leaving home earlier and returning home later than ever before.
 The resulting fatigue can lead to hazardous inattention while driving, mistakes in driver judgment and diminished response time, all key factors in an alarming number of traffic accidents.